molpopgen/libsequence/README.md

 LDFLAGS=-L$HOME/lib make
 ```

-If you have dependencies like boost, gsl, in locations other than /usr/local (or their moral equivalent on your system, then you will likely need to manually edit CXXFLAGS in the Makefile to add a -I flag to the folder containing header files.
+If you have dependencies in locations other than /usr/local (or their equivalent on your system), then you will likely need to manually edit CXXFLAGS in the Makefile to add a -I flag to the folder containing header files.
 For example, you may change the variable from

 > CXXFLAGS = -O3 -Wall -W -I..